-As an incentive for software developers and publishers to begin using Grava to create programs, Microsoft aims to have the Grava player pre-installed on most PCs once the final product is released, said Kapil Thombare, product manager for the company’s Education Products Group.
+As an incentive for software developers and publishers to begin using Grava to create programs, Microsoft has included the software needed to play Grava, the .Net 3.0 Framework, in its newly released Windows Vista operating system.
+Windows XP users are able to download .Net 3.0 through Microsoft’s web site, said Kapil Thombare, product manager for the company’s ducation Products Group.

 In addition to the developers’ and publishers’ tools, Grava provides educators with an authoring tool that lets them create projects to be used on their own computers, or published online as web applications.

 “It’s going to be easy for educators to work with the tool,” says Thombare.
 “Our plan is to have a certain amount of information up front.
 Educators can use templates that would make it much easier to come up with the end result they are expecting to achieve.”

 This ease of use is something many believe could be Grava’s greatest attribute.